 Company 3 buys 20,000 shares of Company 4 at $20 per share.
 Company 3 records the initial investment cost as $400,000.
 Then, any profit/income from the investment in the future will reflect the changes in the value of the investment.

 Next Steps: Finding the Right Tools for Consolidation Accounting

-Datarails software integrates easily with current systems and consolidates them to deliver actionable insights.
+Datarails budgeting software integrates easily with current systems and consolidates them to deliver actionable insights.

 With its seamless integration, Datarails also offers in-depth analysis and real-time results.
 So, as your company grows and takes on more entities, it’s time to stop the manual processes and endless Excel templates.
 Instead, we have software that optimizes your existing infrastructure and makes all of your financial reporting processes work for you.

 To learn more about how Datarails can help you automate and streamline your consolidation accounting and financial reporting, try a free demo today!